2004 Regular Session

 WHEREAS, it is the policy of this Legislature to recognize and commend excellence in the lives of such instrumental Mississippians as Mr. Woodall, whose stellar performance in his 35 years of administration allowed him to become an icon to the business of healthcare, recognized as one of the most outstanding hospital administrators throughout the country:

-NOW, THEREFORE, BE IT RESOLVED BY THE HOUSE OF REPRESENTATIVES OF THE STATE OF MISSISSIPPI, THE SENATE CONCURRING THEREIN, That we do hereby commend and congratulate Ms. Esther Coleman upon receiving the 1999 Laurel Wreath Award and express heartiest wishes for many years of good health, happiness, peace and joy.
+NOW, THEREFORE, BE IT RESOLVED BY THE HOUSE OF REPRESENTATIVES OF THE STATE OF MISSISSIPPI, THE SENATE CONCURRING THEREIN, That we do hereby commend the life, works and accomplishments of Mr. Lowery A. Woodall and express our deepest sympathy to his family and friends upon his passing.

-BE IT FURTHER RESOLVED, That copies of this resolution be furnished to Ms. Esther Coleman and to the members of the Capitol Press Corps.
+BE IT FURTHER RESOLVED, That copies of this resolution be furnished to his wife, Mrs. Patricia Woodall, to cherish on behalf of the family, and to the members of the Capitol Press Corps.